But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 Obama's never about how it really happens.

-He is simply about mythmaking.
+He is simply about myth-making.

-Now, uh I don't even care about that.
+Now, I don't even care about that.

-I've got a pull quote from an Obama New York Times interview, but not even worth it.
+I've got a pull quote from an Obama New York Times interview, but it's not even worth it.

 It might dovetail with this, though.

-This this AP story, four out of five U.S. adults struggle with joblessness, near poverty, or reliance on welfare for at least parts of their lives, a sign of deteriorating economic security and an elusive American dream.
+This AP story, four out of five U.S. adults struggle with joblessness, near poverty, or reliance on welfare for at least parts of their lives, a sign of deteriorating economic security and an elusive American dream.

-Survey data exclusive to the administration press points to an increasingly globalized U.S. economy, the widening gap between the rich and the poor, and loss of good paying manufacturing jobs as reasons for the trend.
+Survey data, exclusive to the administration press, points to an increasingly globalized U.S. economy, the widening gap between the rich and the poor, and loss of good-paying manufacturing jobs as reasons for the trend.

 The reason for the trend is Barack Obama.

-The sole reason for the plight of the middle class is Barack Obama, nine million fewer jobs, an assault on the private sector where jobs are created.
+The sole reason for the plight of the middle class is Barack Obama, 9 million fewer jobs.

 The downsizing of the private sector.